Skip to main content

-Webhooks automatically notify external systems when specific journey events occur on the GBG GO platform.
-For example, if you have an automated customer journey configured in GO and want to update a component on your site when the journey completes, you can add the webhook module to that journey.
-The webhook module sends a notification message using an HTTP POST request containing the journey’s completion status to your site or application.
-This guide shows you how to use the GO webhook module.
+The Webhook module automatically notifies external systems when specific journey events occur on the GBG GO platform.
+For example, if you have an automated customer journey configured in GO and want to update a component on your site when the journey completes, you can add the Webhook module to that journey.
+The module then sends a notification message using an HTTP POST request containing the journey’s completion status to your site or application.
+This guide shows you how to use the GO Webhook module.

 Why use webhooks in your journey?